koalateadev/android-templates/patterns/animations.md

 ## Best Practices

-1. ✅ Use `animateContentSize()` for smooth size changes
+- Use animateContentSize() for smooth size changes
-2. ✅ Use `animateItemPlacement()` for list reordering
+- Use animateItemPlacement() for list reordering
-3. ✅ Provide `label` parameter for animation debugging
+- Provide label parameter for debugging
-4. ✅ Use `graphicsLayer` for transform animations (better performance)
+- Use graphicsLayer for transform animations
-5. ✅ Use infinite transitions sparingly (battery drain)
+- Use infinite transitions sparingly
-6. ✅ Clean up animations in `DisposableEffect`
+- Clean up animations in DisposableEffect
-7. ✅ Test animations on low-end devices
+- Test on low-end devices
-8. ✅ Use appropriate animation specs (spring, tween)
+- Use appropriate animation specs
-9. ✅ Avoid animating layout properties when possible
-10. ✅ Consider accessibility (respect animation preferences)
+- Consider accessibility preferences

 ## Common Mistakes

-### ❌ Animating Inside Composition
+### Animating Inside Composition

 ```kotlin
 // Bad